Production Manager Services

 Budget & Incentive Management

-Deep knowledge of the FSA fund, Rio's cash rebate (up to 30%), São Paulo incentives, and federal tax mechanisms under Audiovisual Law 8,685/93, ensuring your budget maximizes every available benefit.
+Deep knowledge of the FSA fund, Rio's cash rebates (up to 30%), São Paulo incentives, and federal tax mechanisms under Audiovisual Law 8,685/93, making sure your budget maximizes each ready gain.

 03.